Local moving companies in South Dakota

 - State regulator: You can verify a Utah moving license and its status on the state regulator’s official website.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Utah.
+- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
+You’ll be able to select your move date so your mail gets forwarded to Utah on time.
 Get started here.

 FAQ